jiangcuo/Pxvirt-docs/en/ui.md

 >
 >Curious about NVMe performance?
 We've conducted tests and found that under high concurrency, NVMe performs slightly better than SCSI.
 However, there's no noticeable performance difference in daily use.
 For Windows, NVMe devices don't require SCSI driver installation.

+>Note!
+>
+>NVME does not currently support live migration!

 ## GPU Models

 We have added two additional GPU models: